hcw6/PyRiskPredict/README.md

 # PyRiskPredict: Simple Patient Risk Predictor
 ## Overview
-PyRiskPredict is a Python project focused on building and evaluating simple machine learning models to predict patient risk based on tabular clinical-like datasets.
+PyRiskPredict is a single-member-team Python project focused on building and evaluating simple machine learning models to predict patient risk based on tabular clinical-like datasets.
 This project serves as a learning exercise and the basis for the "Final Project" assignment.

 The primary goal is to implement a pipeline that includes data loading, preprocessing, model training, evaluation, and prediction using standard Python data science libraries.